airtai/faststream/docs/docs/en/kafka/index.md

 A **topic** in Kafka is a logical channel or category to which messages are published by producers and from which messages are consumed by consumers.
 Topics are used to organize and categorize data streams.
 Each topic can have multiple **partitions**, which enable Kafka to distribute data and provide parallelism for both producers and consumers.

+### AIOKafka library

+The `aiokafka` library, is an asynchronous Kafka client for Python, built on top of the `asyncio` framework.
+It is designed to work seamlessly with asynchronous code, making it suitable for applications with high concurrency requirements.

+!!! note ""
+    If you prefer the `confluent-kafka-python` library instead, then please refer to [Confluent's KafkaBroker](../confluent/index.md)

 ## Kafka Topics

 ### Understanding Kafka Topics